-Ken Loach’s Land and Freedom charts the experiences of an idealistic working-class Liverpudlian, David Carne, who joins the fight against Fascism in the early days of the Spanish Civil War.
-Bracketed by scenes of David’s grand daughter discovering his journals in contemporary Liverpool, David joins the fight against fascism.
-As David becomes enmeshed in his own side’s political infighting, he begins to learn the compromises, necessities and costs of brutal war.
+Ken Loach’s Land and Freedom charts the experiences of idealistic, unemployed Liverpudlian, David Carne, who as a member of the British Communist Party, joins the fight against Fascism in the early days of the Spanish Civil War.
+There, David becomes enmeshed in his own side’s political infighting, he begins to learn the compromises, necessities and costs of brutal war.

-Land and Freedom was the first of three films that Loach made in the late 1990s which focus on issues of international socialism.
-A contender for the prestigious Palme d’Or, as well as winner of the European Best Film Award (1995), Loach’s Land and Freedom boasts dramatic battle scenes, fine period detail, and a humanist screenplay, written by Jim Allen as well as a beautiful central performance from Ian Hart, making the film one of Loach’s most intelligent and intimate works.
+Land and Freedom is the first of three films that Loach makes in the late 1990s which focus on issues of international socialism.
+A contender for the prestigious Palme d’Or and winner of the Ecumenical Prize at the Cannes Film Festival 1995 as well as winner of the European Best Film Award (1995), Loach’s Land and Freedom presents a humanist screenplay, written by Jim Allen, as well as a beautiful central performance from Ian Hart, making the film one of Loach’s most intelligent and intimate works.

 To book tickets for the screening of Land and Freedom at Regent Street Cinema, please follow the link below.